itobey/fddb-exporter/docs/details/mcp-server.md

 - `search_products`, `list_top_products`, `list_distinct_products` and `get_extreme_days` cap their results and report
   a `truncated` flag, so a count derived from a capped result is never mistaken for the full picture — and a top-10 list is not read as "there were only ten".
+- `get_product_summary` is deliberately **not** capped, since it aggregates rather than lists and its size does not grow with the number of matches.
+That makes it the one tool that answers "how much" and "how often" about a product
+  exactly: the same figures counted off a capped `search_products` result describe only the newest page of matches.
+  Its tool description says so, so an assistant asked for a year's total should reach for it rather than add up occurrences itself.
 - `find_days_with_products` groups and caps in the database rather than in memory, and reports both numbers:
   `dayCount` is how many days came back, `matchedDayCount` how many exist.
 "On how many days did I eat X?" is answered by the second one, which stays correct when `truncated` is set.